csiro-robotics/syropod_highlevel_controller/README.md

 ## Getting Started

-If you haven't looked at the tutorials for using Syropod High-level Controller, see [SHC Tutorials](https://github.com/csiro-robotics/shc_tutorials).
+If you haven't looked at the tutorials for using OpenSHC, see [OpenSHC Tutorials](https://github.com/csiro-robotics/shc_tutorials).

-Please refer to the readme in the launch folder of individual platforms for information on setting up the platform for use with Syropod High-level Controller.
+Please refer to the readme in the launch folder of individual platforms for information on setting up the platform for use with OpenSHC.

 Video overview of [OpenSHC](https://youtu.be/-E7-2UMP5XU):